 You don’t need to know the exact name of the package.
-It searches in package name and their short description and shows result based on that.
+It searches in package names and their short descriptions, and shows result based on that.

-If you just want to search the packages with specific package names, you can use the command below:
+If you just want to search the apt packages with specific package names, you can use the command below:

 apt-cache pkgnames <search_term>